-The user can also manually move resources around using the {+/-} buttons, as the {-} button is pressed resources are taken away from the Part 1 column and moved into the Unused Resources column.
+The user can also manually move resources around using the {+/-} buttons.
+Pressing the {Clear} button will move all resources from the selected "Part" into the "Unused Resources" column.

-Selecting Part 2 the user can now use the {+} button to move resources form the Unused Resources column into the Part 2 column one by one or by pressing the {All Unused} button all the resources will be moved into Part 2.
+Selecting Part 2 the user can now use the {+} button to move resources form the Unused Resources column into the Part 2 column one by one or by pressing the {Add Unused} button, the unused resources will be moved into Part 2.